mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

  -- | -- | --
 `uri` | `wss://example.com/socket` | The endpoint of your WebSocket server that Vonage will connect to `content-type` | `audio/l16;rate=16000` | A string representing the audio sampling rate, either `audio/l16;rate=16000` or `audio/l16;rate=8000`.
 Most real-time transcription services work best with audio at 8kHz.
-`headers` | `{ 'language': 'en-GB', 'callerId': '447700900123' }` | An object of key/value pairs with additional optional properties to send to your Websocket server, with a maximum length of 512 bytes.
+`headers` | `{ 'language': 'en-GB', 'caller-id': '447700900123' }` | An object of key/value pairs with additional optional properties to send to your Websocket server, with a maximum length of 512 bytes.

 You can find all the data fields for an NCCO at the [NCCO Reference Guide](/voice/voice-api/ncco-reference).